Applying to Law School

 Jump to Another Section

 It’s best to start planning early once you have made the decision to apply to law school.
-The process can take over a year from when you first decide to pursue law school to the time you receive your acceptance letter.
-Giving yourself extra time will allow you to properly prepare, meet with advisers, and develop your materials to ensure that your application is as strong as possible.
+The process can take more than a year from when you first decide to pursue law school to the time you receive your acceptance letter.
 By working with DePauw’s Pre-Law Adviser early, you can discuss your career goals for pursuing a law degree.

 Pre-Law Course Sequence

 While a liberal arts education provides a great foundation for law school, DePauw has established a Pre-Law Sequence, a set of courses offered by the Philosophy Department, to provide a pathway for students like you who may be interested in pursuing the field of law.
 Students completing this sequence may also earn a minor in Philosophy.
 Students taking Philosophy courses receive intensive training in clear writing and thinking, careful argument analysis, and critical reading of difficult texts.
 These same skills are pivotal to success in law school.
 The study of Philosophy provides excellent preparation for law school.
 However, any major at DePauw will allow you to apply to law school.
 Past students have studied English, natural sciences, math, political science and other majors at DePauw, before going on to pursue their law degree.
 You can easily complete the Pre-Law Sequence while pursuing one of these other majors.
 In choosing courses from the Pre-Law Sequence, you are encouraged to select courses that will challenge you, hone your ability to write arguments, read difficult texts, and write clearly and persuasively.
 It is also a good policy to choose a variety of courses.

 Take at least one course from each of the four areas for the Pre-Law Sequence, with at least one at the 300-level:

 Courses with law or LSAT-related content